ekollof/rfidauth/README.md

 RFIDAUTH

-Authenticate yourself using RFID tags.
+Authenticate yourself using RFID tags and your phone.

 The concept works as follows: